-- 1. Before presenting this lesson to students, work through this lesson plan using the demonstration story and following the directions that begin on the next page. - 2.
-When finished previewing the lesson and while still logged in as the demonstration student, reset the demonstration story.
+- 1. Before presenting this lesson to students, work through this lesson plan using the demonstration story and following the directions that begin on the next page.

+- 2. When finished previewing the lesson and while still logged in as the demonstration student, reset the demonstration story.

-- [•] Click the Teacher button in the upper-right corner.
+- Click the Teacher button in the upper-right corner.

-- (1) If required, log in with your user ID and password.
+- f required, log in with your user ID and password.

 - Click Reset Story.

+- Select the demonstration story.

 - Click Reset Selected Stories.

-- °C Click Yes to confirm.
+- Click Yes to confirm.

 - Click Close in the upper-right corner.